GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 **Notes:**

 We acknowledge that some of the mentioned tasks can be managed with lower-level technology such as spreadsheets and email.
 However, for the purposes of this document such low tech solutions are not considered to be a “technology” as defined in this chapter.
-For the purposes of this book technology is defined as a designated technical solution that has built in functionality to address the specific need.
+For the purpose of this book technology is defined as a designated technical solution that has built in functionality to address the specific need.

 Some of the tools described may be part of or linked to a TMS, depending on the technology.